CropLifeCanada/chemistry-policymanual/index.md

 -	That the Government of Canada formally acknowledge the economic role PMRA plays in facilitating or inhibiting grower access to innovative technologies by including this in its mandate and by allocating the appropriate resources for this work.

-Staff Directive validated September 17, 2019    Annual
+Staff Directive validated November 19, 2019    Annual

 -	The Committee directed staff to advocate for an economic/growth mandate for PMRA.